DoctorWkt/alic/Part_17/Readme.md

     printf("%d is a factor of 6\n", x);
 ```

-Because we are still interfacing with the existing C library, I had to come up with a way for an interator function to return a useable list that we can walk across.
+Because we are still interfacing with the existing C library, I had to come up with a way for an iterator function to return a useable list that we can walk across.
 Consider this code:

 ```
   uint32 ** listptr= factors(6);   // Get a list of the factors of 6